teamup-org/cleo-asp-501/README.md

 - Extension of scope to include students from other faculties, departments and colleges
 - Ability for users to express their interests more (outside of ```tracks``` and ```emphasis```) allowing for a more involved reccomendation algorithm

+##LICENCE
+This app is under IP of Texas A&M University and is under ownership of Dr. Kebo and TEAMUP

 ## Acknowledgement
 We would like to thank Professor Wade for her continued support in this project.
 We would also like to thank our customer Dr. Kebo for his insights, feedback and creation of a positive environment for learning.